 Spots can mysteriously show up on your carpets, even if you don’t remember spilling anything on them.
 Sometimes another household member or guest spilled something without telling you.
 Other times your pet got into something it shouldn’t.
 No matter how it got there, finding a spot on your carpet can be concerning, especially if you don’t know what caused it.
 Part of any spot removal service is identifying what caused the spot so it can be properly cleaned up.
 Here are a few ways to gain insight into what’s on your carpet.
+Check out our spot identification guide.

 First, it’s important to note the difference between a spot and a stain.
 Although the terms are often used interchangeably, there is a difference.
 Spots are the visible appearance of a mess on your carpet, while stains are trapped on the inside of your carpet’s fibers, leaving no visible trace.
 Removing a spot will often reveal a stain, and it’s important to make sure the stain is also properly cleaned up.